How to Access and Use the Energy Management Dashboard

 -

-Energy Insights: Get insight of how much energy your network consumes, measured in kilowatt-hours (kWh), broken down by switches, networks, and time periods.
+Energy Insights: Get insight into how much energy your network consumes, measured in kWh, broken down by switches, networks, and time periods.

 -

-Environmental Impact: Measure and track the carbon footprint of your organization in kilograms of CO2 equivalent (kg CO2e).
+Environmental Impact: Measure and track the carbon footprint of your organization in kg CO2e.

 -